Green Cross Code: Other campaigns

 The film was later updated to cartoon form, voiced by Derek Griffiths.

 In 1983, the television adverts employed a "Green Cross Code" rap based on the hit "The Message" by Grandmaster Flash.
 The original lyrics of "Don't push me cos I'm close to the edge" were replaced with "Don't step out when you're close to the edge."
 The advert was re-released for its 10th anniversary in 1993 with slightly different lyrics.

-Other UK celebrities who have appeared in "Green Cross Code" PSAs include Joe Bugner, vocalist Les Gray of the Mud pop group, Kevin Keegan, and Alvin Stardust.
+Other UK celebrities who have appeared in "Green Cross Code" PSAs include boxer Joe Bugner, vocalist Les Gray of the band Mud, footballer Kevin Keegan, and singer Alvin Stardust.
 These adverts used the banner "Be Smart...Be Safe."

 Kerb Drill

 Before the Green Cross Code, The Kerb Drill was a procedure for pedestrians to cross streets safely, developed by Jocelyn Arthur Adair Pickard (1885–1962), a former Royal Engineer who became Director-General of RoSPA.
 The Kerb Drill encouraged pedestrians to look before they cross:

 The repeated look to the right is to check again for a vehicle in the closest lane.
 In countries that drive on the right-hand side of the road, "left" and "right" would need to be reversed.